alialib/alia/docs/README.md

   presentation objects naturally reflects whatever the function calls specify.

-* **dataflow semantics** - alia provides tools for modeling the computations in your application as a dataflow that implicitly supports the reality that function inputs are often not immediately available (because they are waiting for user inputs, background calculations, remote queries, etc.).
+* **dataflow semantics** - alia provides tools for modeling the computations in your application as a data flow that implicitly supports the reality that function inputs are often not immediately available (because they are waiting for user inputs, background calculations, remote queries, etc.).